 5. A Warm Bath

-A warm bath can help reduce the discomfort and cramping that is caused by constipation.
+A warm bath can help reduce the discomfort and cramping that constipation causes.
 Simply fill your bathtub with hot or warm water and let your child lay in this for a long soak.
+(11)

 This method is suitable for children 1 month and older.